IntelSoftware/AIGamedevToolkit/Documentation~/Getting Started HDRP.md

 ![test-hdrp-barracuda-style-transfer](images/getting-started-hdrp/test-hdrp-barracuda-style-transfer.png)

 Additionally, the YOLOX inference feature can detect in-game objects.
+The target in-game objects should be on the [list of objects](https://github.com/IntelSoftware/AIGamedevToolkit/blob/main/Documentation~/Getting%20Started.md#coco-dataset-object-classes) the YOLOX models were trained to detect.

 ![test-hdrp-yolox-1](images/getting-started-hdrp/test-hdrp-yolox-1.png)